 The Company is subject to several claims, trials and other legal proceedings that arose during the ordinary course of business.
 The Company's liabilities with respect to such claims, trials and other legal proceedings cannot be estimated with an absolute certainty.
-Therefore, the Company periodically reviews each contingency status and assesses the potential liability, hence, Management makes estimates mainly with the legal counsel's assistance based on information available as of the date of the nonconsolidated financial statements and the litigation, resolution or settlement strategies.
+Therefore, the Company periodically reviews each contingency status and assesses the potential liability, hence, Management makes estimates mainly with the legal counsel's assistance.

-Contingencies include pending lawsuits or claims for potential damage or third-party claims in the Company's ordinary course of business and third-party claims from disputes related to the interpretation of applicable legislation.
+Contingencies include pending lawsuits for potential damage or third-party claims in the Company's ordinary course of business and claims from disputes related to the interpretation of applicable legislation.